1Vortexx/X-ORBIT-Desktop/README.md

 X-ORBIT Desktop is a browser-based operating system built entirely in HTML, CSS, and JavaScript.
 It delivers a full windowed desktop environment — complete with a dock, menu bar, notification center, and native-feeling apps — from any modern web browser, with nothing to install.

-Designed and built solo by **Demitri Burns**, X-ORBIT is a passion project pushing the boundaries of what the web can do.
+X-ORBIT is a passion project pushing the boundaries of what the web can do.

 ---